-We implement the LB3 with following process [20].
+We implement the mechanism with following process [20].

-- An entire shared-memory space is divided among virtual processors like the LB2. - Protect Queue and Waiver Queue are prepared in each partial space. - Each partial space forms a link topology through the Waiver Queue.
+- An entire shared-memory space is divided among virtual processors like the previous version of Lesser Bear. - Protect Queue and Waiver Queue are prepared in each partial space. - Each partial space forms a link topology through the Waiver Queue.